Conflict Minerals Statement

 (Registrant)

 GRI is an electronics manufacturer.
-Our focus is in the security and proximity switch markets.
+Our focus is on the security and proximity switch markets.
 Primarily, GRI sells to security and fire distributors, but we also provide switches for OEM use.

 Supply Chain